tholian-network/stealth/README.md

 A User's Guide probably will arrive at a later point in time, as Stealth currently has no public release yet.

+## Public Chat

+Currently, there's a Telegram Chat available where most discussions happen.
+We love to discuss ideas and we embrace Knowledge.

+Telegram Chat: [t.me/tholian_beta](https://t.me/tholian_beta) or search for `Tholian Beta`.

 ## Quickstart